I received an email the other day from a company letting me know my order had shipped. The message came from “email@example.com.”

 Not “info,” not “orders,” but “customer love.”

 That made me feel special.
-For two reasons: It made me happy to know when my package was shipped and when I can expect it.
-It made me feel good that they care enough to create an email address called “customer love.”
+For two reasons: It always makes me happy to know when my package was shipped and when I can expect it.
+It also made me feel good that they care enough to create an email address called “customer love.”

 It prompted me to think about my sales teams that are prospecting and managing accounts.
 Do customers know that you love them?